Katoomba: History

 For thousands of years, the Blue Mountains were home to Aboriginal peoples, specifically, the Gundungurra and Darug tribes.
-They knew the area known as kedumba, meaning shiny, falling waters.
+They knew the area as kedumba, meaning shiny, falling waters.
+Many of them were forced to move from their ancestral lands to Aboriginal settlements such as "The Gully", a tract of land in south Katoomba, as part of discriminatory policies established at the beginning of the 20th century.
+It was used as a summer encampment by the Darug and Gundungurra peoples long before the arrival of white settlers.
+Settlements on the Blue Mountains before 1950 led to the relocation of many Aboriginal families to "The Gully".

+Between 1955 and 1957, dozens of the inhabitants of "The Gully" were forcibly evicted in order to clear the land for a racetrack being developed by a group of local businessmen.
+By 1958, at least 27 children from the area had also been taken from their families.

 Today, there are still many traditional Aboriginal peoples living in the Blue Mountains, where there are now a number of cultural sites that walk visitors through the region's rich past and share the customs and heritage of the local tribes.

 Katoomba and nearby Medlow Bath were first developed as tourist destinations towards the end of the 19th century when a series of hotels were built and then repeatedly extended.

+Katoomba Coffee Palace was a coffee palace created around 1900 by "Mr Tamm" in a building previously known as The Priory, which was the boarding house of a school before being converted into a guesthouse.
+Tamm renamed it Royal Coffee Palace.
+Council headquarters were built on the site in 1961.
+It included a large dining room seating up to 75 people, as well as 35 bedrooms.
+An undated photograph shows intricate Victorian filigree architecture, while a photo dated 1906 shows a very different facade, with the balcony removed.

 Coal and oil shale mining was also carried out in the Jamison Valley for many years, but when the seams were completely exhausted by the early 20th century, Katoomba was an established resort town.
 By the 1960s, Katoomba had somewhat declined, and several of its guest houses were converted for other purposes, including convalescent hospitals.

 In the 1980s, the guest houses and hotels again became fashionable and many were restored.

+In 2012, under the National Parks and Wildlife Act 1974, the Hon.
+Bob Debus, local Member of Parliament, officially declared "The Gully" an “Aboriginal place”, a place of special significance to Aboriginal culture.